Juno Wela

 2022 – 2025, Zurich & St. Gallen, Switzerland

-Visual Research Process:
+Creative Concept and Visual Research Process:

 Research began with the concept of the Living Museum, a term initially coined in New York by the psychologist Janos Marton and then brought to psychiatries of Switzerland.
 I investigated how artistic expression and visual symbols function in clinical contexts.
 Besides reading about trauma-informed art practices, I interviewed patients and artists about their perspectives.